nicholasdower/marj/README.md

 ## Jobs Interface

-`Marj` provides a query interface (`Marj::JobsInterface`) which can be used to retrieve, execute and discard enqueued jobs.
-It returns, yields and accepts `ActiveJob` objects rather than `ActiveRecord` objects.
-Jobs are orderd by due date.
+The `Marj` module extends `Marj::JobsInterface` to provide methods for interacting with enqueued jobs.
+These methods accept, return and yield +ActiveJob+ objects rather than +ActiveRecord+ objects.
+Returned jobs are orderd by due date.
 To query the database directly, use `Marj::Record`.

 ```ruby
 Marj.all         # Returns all enqueued jobs.